-Being one of the most unique breeds of all fancy goldfish, it’s the prominent tail that sets this fish apart from all the other goldfish species.
+Being one of the most unique breeds of all fancy goldfish, it’s the prominent tail that sets them apart from all the other varieties.

-At any point when the Butterfly Tail is resting, their tail will fan out to display a fascinating shape and sometimes a range of colors.
+At any point when it’s resting, their tail will fan out to display a fascinating shape and sometimes a range of colors.

-This variation obviously makes the Butterfly Tail look very different, and many experienced fish owners will have a preference about which they find more attractive.
+This variation obviously makes them look very different, and many experienced fish owners will have a preference for which they find more attractive.

 What Colors can Butterfly Tail Goldfish be?

-The most common varieties of the Butterfly Tail goldfish are the ‘Panda’ breeds which are black and white in color, and the rather sadly named ‘Lesser Panda’ which are red and black.
+The most common varieties are the ‘Panda’ breeds which are black and white in color, and the rather sadly named ‘Lesser Panda’ which are red and black.

 It’s possible to find Butterfly Tails in a wide range of colors, but the key thing to look for is the body should be one solid color, and then the second color will be on the outer band of the tail.